If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Well, what do you think the objective is?

-What do you think that what do you think the objective is?
+What do you think the objective is?

 You're on the right track here, pal.

-You know, everybody's uh saving grace, everybody's panacea is the Kyoto Protocol, which has guidelines for countries around the world signatories to reduce their carbon emissions.
+You know, everybody's saving grace, everybody's panacea is the Kyoto Protocol, which has guidelines for countries around the world signatories to reduce their carbon emissions.

-And uh there's a chart that shows rising carbon emissions with Kyoto and without and the Kyoto Protocol would the the re reduction would be insignificant.
+And there's a chart that shows rising carbon emissions with Kyoto and without.

 It's so small the two lines on the graph barely separate.

-Uh it the whole all of this, all of this is a hoax and a myth.
+All of this, all of this is a hoax and a myth.

-He says, if Greenland happened to break up and sink, sea levels would rise and there would be no more Manhattan.
+He says, If Greenland happened to break up and sink, sea levels would rise and there would be no more Manhattan.

-It's it's absurd.
+It's absurd.

 The whole thing's absurd.